Counseling

 Future Center

 Your Future Center is North’s college resource center, where students can get information about colleges, financial aid and scholarships.
-The Advisor at the Future Center will help guide students through every step of the college application and financial aid process.
+The Advisors at the Future Center help guide students through every step of the college application and financial aid process.
 The Denver Scholarship Foundation Future Center at North High is located in the Library Atrium.
-Here is a brief list of the services and resources available at your Future Center:
+Below is a brief list of the services and resources available at your Future Center.

 Resources